andrew/ultimate-awesome/README.md

 - [Flutter-Guide](https://github.com/mikeroyal/Flutter-Guide) - Flutter Guide.
 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.
 - [awesome-AI-academia](https://github.com/thundergolfer/awesome-AI-academia) - A curated list of academic AI resources and people.
 Partly an aspirational list, partly a memory aide.
+- [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
 - [awesome-cadquery](https://github.com/CadQuery/awesome-cadquery) - A curated list of CadQuery code and resources.
 - [awesome-plone](https://github.com/collective/awesome-plone) - Add-ons and resources for the CMS Plone.
 - [awesome-ruby-api](https://github.com/edymerchk/awesome-ruby-api) - A collection of awesome libraries, tools, frameworks and software to create beautiful APIs using Ruby.